open-ch/kaeter/README.md

 - tracking released versions
 - providing a _just type this command to trigger a release_ interface to release anything

-Basically, in most use cases, `kaeter` answers these two most common questions:

-> How do I release this and what is the next version number?

 ## Modules

 Kaeter is centered around the concepts of multiple modules within a single repository.
 Each module information on: